sparkflows/sparkflows-docs/docs/tutorials/data-science/clustering-houses.rst

 Below is the workflow for creating a KMeans model for clustering the houses.
 It does the following:

 * Reads data from a sample dataset.
-* Prints the results.
+* Prints the result.
-* Assembles the features for predictions.
+* Assembles the features for prediction.
 * Splits it.
 * Perform KMeans Clustering.
 * Prediction.
-* Print the prediction results.
+* Print the prediction result.

 .. figure:: ../../_assets/tutorials/machine-learning/clustering-houses/1.png
    :alt: Clustering Houses